nahal109/To-Do-List-Desktop-App/README.md

 # Todo List Desktop Application

 This is a simple todo list desktop application built using Java and SceneBuilder for managing daily tasks.
-It allows users to add, delete, and mark tasks as complete.
+It allows users to add, delete, update tasks as complete.
 The application saves data locally on the user's machine.

 ## Technologies Used

 * Java
 * JavaFX
 * SceneBuilder

-## Installation

-1. Download the latest release from [Release Page URL](මෙහි Release Page එකේ URL එක දාන්න).
-2. Extract the downloaded ZIP file.
-3. Run the executable file (e.g., `TodoListApp.jar`).
+* MVC Architecture

 ## Usage

 1. Enter a new task in the text field.
-2. Click the "Add" button to add the task to the list.
+2. Click the "Add To List" button to add the task to the list.
-3. Click the "Done" button next to a task to mark it as complete (it will be strikethrough).
+3. Click the "Update" button next to a task to update from the list.
 4. Click the "Delete" button next to a task to remove it from the list.

 ## Features

+* Create user account and Login user
 * Add new tasks
 * Delete existing tasks
-* Mark tasks as complete/incomplete
+* Updae existing tasks
 * Local data storage

 ## Screenshots